What is Cerebrotendinous Xanthomatosis?

 - Be watchful for the signs of CTX.
 This disorder is rare and may escape the notice of even medical professionals, but early diagnosis and treatment are vital.
 Be aware of the symptoms of CTX, and tell your doctor if you see them in your child.

 - Learn about CTX, and find a community.
-The United Leukodystrophy Foundation has gathered a collection of resources to help you find information about the disorder, along with other families like you who are living with CTX.
+The United Leukodystrophy Foundation has gathered a collection of resources to help you, along with other families like you, find information about the disorder.

 Cerebrotendinous Xanthomatosis Brain Science